alan-turing-institute/mogp-emulator/docs/methods/alt/AltBLPriors.rst

 #. **Expert-led specification** - the specification can be made directly
    by an expert using methods such as

-   #.
+   a.
 Intuitive understanding of the magnitude and impact of the
       physical effects represented by :math:`h(x)` leading to a direct quantification of expectations, variances and covariances.
-   #.
+   b.
 Assessing the difference between the model under study and another
       well-understood model such as a fast approximate version or an earlier version of the same simulator.
 In this approach, we can combine the known information about the mean behaviour of the